SERP Competition Analysis: 5 Signals to Find Keywords You Can Actually Rank For

 For example, many pages rank simply because there is limited competition rather than exceptional quality.

-Publishing a well structured article with comprehensive coverage can often outperform weaker pages.
+Publishing a well-structured article with comprehensive coverage can often outperform weaker pages.

 This strategy works particularly well when combined with strong internal linking and topical clusters such as those described in the Keyword Clustering Framework.